 You should expect to be in hospital for anything up to 10 days after your operation.
-Ask your surgeon or ward nurse how long you should rest at home before getting back into daily activities, such as shopping, exercise, gardening, housework and returning to work.
+Ask your surgeon or ward nurse how long you should rest at home before getting back into daily activities, such as driving, shopping, exercise, gardening, housework and returning to work.

 You should get a follow-up outpatient appointment to check your recovery six weeks after your operation.
 During this visit your oncologist should discuss your pathology report, test results and outlook (prognosis), as well as any further treatment options and follow-up schedule with you.
+If you are concerned about anything during your recovery from surgery, please talk to your nurse or a member of your hospital team who will be happy to offer advice.